The Complete Guide to Pin Parvati Pass Trek

 Day 12: Buffer Day

-How to prepare for the Pin Parvati trek
+➤ How to Get Fit for the Trek of Pin Parvati Pass Trek

 Pin Parvati is a difficult trek.
 No two ways about it.
 If you want to do this trek comfortably and enjoy all the surprises it offers, you will need to prepare well.

 Cardiovascular endurance – Target 10 km in 60 minutes before the start of the trek